cristianprochnow/cristianprochnow/README.md

 <br />

 Do you also like some of these things?
 Or do you wanna talk about it?
-Find me on *Twitter* and let's have a conversation! 🚀
+Find me on [Twitter][twitter-url] and let's have a conversation! 🚀

 [linkedin-shield]: https://img.shields.io/badge/-Cristian_Prochnow-black.svg?style=flat&logo=linkedin&colorB=0077b4
 [linkedin-url]: https://linkedin.com/in/cristianprochnow